j-eissler/Route-Planner/README.md

 This app uses Google services which require an API key for billing.
 Enter your own API key into the following files:
 - [/android/app/src/main/AndroidManifest.xml](/android/app/src/main/AndroidManifest.xml)
 - [/lib/auth/secrets.dart](/lib/auth/secrets.dart)

+A guide on how to get an API key can be found [here](https://developers.google.com/maps/documentation/javascript/get-api-key).